acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/welcome.md

 # Welcome to the Add-on SDK #

-The Add-on SDK is designed to make it easier to develop Firefox and Thunderbird add-ons.
+The Add-on SDK is designed to make it easy to develop Firefox add-ons.

 It includes: